fengrujie0721/Funded-Projects-on-Kickstarter-Analysis-in-Excel/README.md

 ![image](https://user-images.githubusercontent.com/79819331/119204757-4ad68200-ba64-11eb-8da7-ed4a6e3822d3.png)

 Use conditional formatting to fill each cell in the state column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.
-Create a new column O called Percent Funded that uses a formula to uncover how much money a campaign made to reach its initial goal.Use conditional formatting to fill each cell in the Percent Funded column using a three-color scale.
+Create a new column O called Percent Funded that uses a formula to uncover how much money a campaign made to reach its initial goal.
+Use conditional formatting to fill each cell in the Percent Funded column using a three-color scale.
 The scale should start at 0 and be a dark shade of red, transitioning to green at 100, and blue at 200.

 ![image](https://user-images.githubusercontent.com/79819331/119153579-5f445b80-ba1f-11eb-9666-a405f082ff63.png)

-Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.
+Create a new sheet with a pivot table that will analyze initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.

 ![image](https://user-images.githubusercontent.com/79819331/119153933-b0ece600-ba1f-11eb-99b0-5f9141670ab9.png)